The City of Raleigh Offers Opportunities to Serve

 Volunteers work with the Raleigh Police Department to provide security patrols in parks, take crime reports by phone and perform data entry, among other duties.
 Volunteers receive training and must serve at least 15 hours per month.

-The Parks and Recreation Volunteer Program enlists individuals and groups to assist with park plantings, trail maintenance, special events, youth athletics, recreation classes, English as a second language (ESL) and the Adopt-a-Park program.
+The Parks, Recreation and Cultural Resources Volunteer Program enlists individuals and groups to assist with park plantings, trail maintenance, special events, youth athletics, recreation classes, English as a second language (ESL) and the Adopt-a-Park program.
 Volunteers make a lasting contribution to the community through their service.

 The City encourages the public to be involved in protecting our waterways from pollution.
 Volunteers in the Adopt-A-Stream Program take part in regular stream walks and clean-up activities.
 The Storm Drain Marking Program focuses on preventing pollution and encouraging residents to keep trash and debris out of storm drains, which feed directly to nearby streams or other bodies of water.
 And Stream Monitoring Volunteers can get right into the water to directly measure the health of their neighborhood streams.